AnitaGupta29/demoApp/README.md

 # demoApp - DemoApp
 > Business Application Studio
-# this is demo projectt.
+# this is demo project.
+# this is development project.